codegard/kafka-docker/README.md

 ### How to run application

 To run application you need to have installed Docker with Docker Compose.

-After clone you need to run
+After clone set `services.kafka.environment.KAFKA_ADVERTISED_HOST_NAME` in `docker-compose.yml` to your Docker instance IP address and then type

 ```
 docker-compose up --build
 ```

-in main directory with `docker-compose.yml` file
+in main directory with `docker-compose.yml` file to build and run application

 After that all components like Zookeeper, Kafka broker, Kafka consumer and Kafka producer should be ready.
 You don't need to install Kafka or Java, in your Docker terminal you should see information about consumed and